xamarin/GoogleApisForiOSComponents/Firebase.Crashlytics/component/GettingStarted.md

 ## Update project dependencies

-To update your app's depencencies for Firebase Crashlytics, swap the Xamarin.Firebase.iOS.CrashReporting NuGet within the Xamarin.Firebase.iOS.Crashlytics NuGet and remove the Firebase Crash Reporting custom command:
+To update your app's depencencies for Firebase Crashlytics, swap the Xamarin.Firebase.iOS.CrashReporting NuGet with the Xamarin.Firebase.iOS.Crashlytics NuGet and remove the Firebase Crash Reporting custom command:

 1. In Visual Studio, do a double click on **Packages** folder and add the Xamarin.Firebase.iOS.Crashlytics NuGet.
 2. Remove Xamarin.Firebase.iOS.CrashReporting NuGet by right clicking/Remove.